Giving up his Green Card

 The burden of coping with a disability in a small family with most of the extended family continents away was compounded.

-Difficulties have two probably outcomes, bitterness or empathy.
+Difficulties have two probable outcomes, bitterness or empathy.

 “Empathy make you a better innovator,” said Nadella.
 “If I look at the most successful products we [at Microsoft] have created, it comes with that ability to meet the unmet, unarticulated needs of customers.”